codeshark20/my-personal-site/README.md

-Please do not edit this code.
-This is a personal project and must be treated as such.
+This is a personal project with nothing much to be expected.
+This site is only hosted for fun and is where I put some of my ideas.